 Inferior to the thyroid cartilage and superior to the cricoid cartilage is a groove.
 Before the Heimlich maneuver became popular, many people knew of this groove as the location for placing a hole in the neck in the event someone was choking on food at dinner time.
 There is not much tissue between the skin and the airway here and it is actually a relatively safe place to make a hole for breathing in an emergency.

-The effect of this rocking is to stretch the vocal cords.
 For a singer, the additional tension provided by stretching the vocal cords provides the falsetto (upper or head) register.
 The tension of the CT muscle also allows us to yell with less effort.

 Some common complaints when this muscle is not working are: